WHY WE ARE HERE

 My name is Mike Rumple.

-I am a Christian, husband and father of two boys.
+I am a Christian, husband and father of three.
 I often teach people how to buy a vehicle for thousands of dollars less than the average consumer without stepping foot in a dealership.
 Sometimes I have clients who do not have the time or patience to learn so they hire me to do it for them.

 Now back to the story.